Arcensoth/noita-challenge-buffet/README.md

 All in all, only `heart_fullhp_temple` needs to be adjusted to keep the player's maximum HP frozen at a particular value.

 To accomplish this, we introduce a new `VariableStorageComponent` named `temple_hearts_obey_max_hp_cap` containing a `value_int` that states whether temple hearts should obey the player's current maximum HP cap.

+### Accounting for all cases of touching gold

+In order to get Midas Curse to work, we must account for all cases of the player touching gold:

+1. Picking up gold nuggets
+2. Picking up bloody gold nuggets
+3. Walking through gold dust